vrurg/vrurg.github.io/_posts/2021-06-17-label-as-object.md

 ---
 title: Did you know that ...
 tags: Raku fact
-toc: true
+toc: false
 header:
   teaser: "/assets/images/Camelia-200px-SQUARE.png"
 ---
 Raku is full of surprises.
 Sometimes I read something what that me like "oh, really?".
-Sometimes I realize than a fact evident for me is not so for others.
+Sometimes I realize than a fact evident for me is not so obvious for others.
 <!--more-->

 Here is one of the kind.